Aligned to Thrive – This is How to Focus Your Future Workforce

-The operating environment continues to grow more volatile, ambiguous, complex, and uncertain (VACU).
+In the decade since the business community adopted the military’s acronym for a volatile, uncertain, complex, and ambiguous environment, the world has become all the more VUCA.
 As it does, organizations realize the extent to which rapidly changing external factors have the power to influence their future success.
-Building resilience means developing forward-looking strategies and practices that prepare and equip them to grasp the opportunities inherent in those external impacts, and to protect the organization from the challenges within as well.
+Building resilience means developing forward-looking strategies and practices that prepare and equip them to grasp the opportunities inherent in those external impacts and to protect the organization from challenges within.

-Workforce alignment may be one of the most critical tasks in this effort.
-While there’s no doubt that the workforce is changing dramatically, unlike the externalities, leaders have some control over how the structure and function of their teams impact the business.
+Workforce alignment may be one of the most critical tasks in building resilience.
+While there’s no doubt the workforce is changing dramatically, leaders have some control over how the structure and function of their teams impact the business.

 Traditionally, an organization assessed the quality of its workforce against capabilities and competencies.
-Today, thanks to a blend of leadership and emerging technologies, that process also includes technical and social skills, as well as individual formative experiences.
+Today, thanks to a blend of new leadership models and emerging technologies, that assessment also encompasses technical and social skills, as well as individual formative experiences.

 Four Lenses for Assessing Workforce Alignment

 This is where workforce planning and alignment begins.
-The success of the assessments depends on the clarity of the leader’s vision, the simplicity and differentiation of the organizational strategy, and the quality of the business operations employed to achieve the target outcomes.
+The success of a strategic assessment depends on the clarity of the leader’s vision, the simplicity and differentiation of the organizational strategy, and the quality of the business operations employed to achieve the target outcomes.